 Acclaimed Indigenous Canadian-American-Cree artist, activist and pacifist, Buffy Sainte-Marie, is a fitting subject for a Celtic Story of Now portrait.

 The Celts connect the Dragonfly with the ability to see truth and ancient wisdom.
 To west coast indigenous cultures and most parts of the world, dragonflies mean change in the view of self-understanding and insight on the deeper meaning of life.
+I think I was compelled to add this into her story because she will need help.

 The Red Hand is also rooted in Gaelic culture, dating to pagan times as a sign of a great warrior.
-In this painting, my red hand print indicates solidarity with missing and murdered Indigenous women and girls in North America.
+In this painting, my red hand print indicates my own solidarity with missing and murdered Indigenous women and girls in North America.
 Native American women are 10 times more likely to be murdered or assaulted.

-“What’s Buffy Working to Change?
+What was Buffy Working to Change?

 Nihewan Foundation for Native American Education